hardikgandhi03/mlops-churn-prediction/readme.md

 # 🚀 Churn Prediction MLOps Pipeline

+Customer churn refers to when a customer stops using a company’s services — in telecom, this often means cancelling a subscription.
+This project predicts whether a customer is likely to churn based on usage behavior and demographic features.

-This project demonstrates a production-grade MLOps pipeline for predicting telecom customer churn.
-It includes reproducible data preparation, model training with MLflow tracking, evaluation with visualizations, and a real-time prediction API served via FastAPI — all containerized with Docker.
+It implements a full MLOps pipeline using DVC and MLflow — from data ingestion to model training, evaluation, and real-time prediction through a FastAPI endpoint, all containerized using Docker.

 ---